Cop admits making up Starbucks 'pig' story that caused outrage

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The owner of the McDonald’s said the restaurant has security video that proves none of its employees wrote the words.“We hope,” Hornaday wrote in the apology, “that this is always remembered as the act of one person and not that of the chosen few men and women who have the courage to boldly protect and serve the citizens of this great Nation.”
+The owner of the McDonald’s said the restaurant has security video that proves none of its employees wrote the words.
+“We hope,” Hornaday wrote in the apology, “that this is always remembered as the act of one person and not that of the chosen few men and women who have the courage to boldly protect and serve the citizens of this great Nation.”